Home Contents Index Member Center Download Collect! Users Help

 Security Levels For Printing Letters

-Q - We want to give the ability to print letters only to certain security levels.
+Q - We want to restrict the ability to print letters to certain Operator levels.
 Does the user level assigned affect the ability to print in any way?

 Top of page.